 Getting to Your Hotel

-We took a cab from our hotel in Brazil to Rio Airport and flew a quick flight to Foz do Iguaçu, which is on the Brazilian side of the falls.
+We took a cab from our hotel in Brazil to Rio Airport and flew a quick flight to Foz do Iguaçu, which is on the falls’ Brazilian side.
 The airport is remote but well equipped.
 It was so easy to get to the hotel.
 It’s as easy as getting in a cab, and off you go.
 It’s also cheap; it cost us approximately $20.

 Where to Stay at Iguazu Falls